vallecbg/ASP.NET-Core-Web-Project/README.md

 You are a reader and like to write.
 Book Creator is a platform where you can share your work with the other people.
-Users can Add or Delete Stories and Chapters in them, Users can Follow and Unfollow other Stories,
+Users can Add or Delete Books and Chapters in them, Users can Follow and Unfollow other Books,
-Users receive Notification if the Story they follow get a new Chapter, Users can Comment and Rate other Stories,
+Users receive Notification if the Book they follow get a new Chapter, Users can Comment and Rate other Books,
 Users can Block and Unblock other Users,
 Users can write Messages to other Users.
-Moderators have all rights a Regular User has, Moderators can moderate Stories Comments.
+Moderators have all rights a Regular User has, Moderators can moderate Books Comments.
 Administrators have all rights,
 Administrators can do everything.